oliverjam/learn-websites/reference.md

 }
 ```

+Note: changing config often requires you to restart your dev server to pick up the changes.

 ## [Assets](https://www.11ty.dev/docs/copy/)

 By default Eleventy only "passes through" templates.
 Any unrecognised files (e.g. regular JS/CSS/images) won't be copied to the final `_site/` directory.